openstack-archive/kolla-kubernetes/doc/source/development-environment.rst

     helm ls
     # and to check via kubectl
     kubectl get all
-    # and finally remove the test mysql chart
+    # and finally remove the test memcached chart
     helm delete helm-test --purge

 .. end